 When setting limits for the upcoming quarter, a seller’s recent sales volume and seasonal volume from the past year are considered.

-Storage limits are applicable for six storage types: standard-size, oversize, apparel, footwear, flammable, and aerosol products, and Amazon assigns one storage type per item based on its characteristics.
+Storage limits are applicable for six storage types: standard-size, oversized, apparel, footwear, flammable, and aerosol products, and Amazon assigns one storage type per item based on its characteristics.

 1. Use Amazon Inventory Management Tools to Track and Maintain Inventory Levels